KNowledgeOnWebScale/walder/README.md

 ### Config file structure

-* The config file is written in YAML following [OpenAPI 3.0](https://swagger.io/docs/specification/basic-structure/).
+You write a config file in YAML following the [OpenAPI 3.0 specification](https://swagger.io/docs/specification/basic-structure/).
-* The config file must have the following structure:
+The config file must have the following structure:

 ```yaml
 openapi: 3.0.2